 - Ability to organise the knowledge acquired and to weight its importance and relevance

 - Ability to undertsand and to personally discuss topical issues through the lenses of EU law

 - Ability to explain the knowledge acquired, by using an appropriate legal terminology

 - Introduction to the course and review of the basics of EU law

-- Freedom of movement of workers: The notion of worker and access to the job market
+- Freedom of movement of workers: The notion of worker, access to the job market and equal treatment

 - EU citizenship and freedom of movement

 - Right to reside and social benefits: Economically inactive persons and jobseekers

-- The elimination of checks at the internal borders: The Schengen area
+- The Schengen area: The abolition of checks at the internal borders

-- The management of the external borders of the EU and the European Border and Coast Guard Agency (Frontex)
+- The Schengen are: The management of the external borders of the EU and the European Border and Coast Guard Agency (Frontex)

 - The negative dimension of mobility and migration: deportation of EU nationals and return of illegally staying third country nationals

 - The common European asylum system: historical overview and the qualifications Directive

-- The common European asylum system: procedures and the reception conditions Directive
+- The common European asylum system: procedures (overview) and the reception conditions Directive

 - The Dublin III system: fundamental rights, competences, solidarity and burden sharing